Skip to Content

 Of all the known bamboo species grown globally, only about a hundred variants are suitable for safe human consumption.
 When consuming bamboo in its natural, raw state, it is inherently toxic.
 Due to the fact this plant is capable of producing cyanide, this classifies bamboo as one of the most poisonous plant materials known to man.

 Pandas eat more than twenty-six to eighty-four pounds of bamboo every day.
 Mostly possible as a result of evolutionary adaptation.
-Historically faced with limited food resources, pandas reputedly developed a surplus of cyanide-ingesting microbes in their digestive systems, which effectively neutralize toxins to make bamboo shoots, stems, and leaves safe to eat.
+Historically faced with limited food resources, pandas reputedly developed a surplus of cyanide-ingesting microbes in their digestive systems, effectively neutralizing toxins to make bamboo shoots, stems, and leaves safe to eat.

 Unfortunately, humans lack the gut chemistry to counteract cyanide compounds’ deadly production when ingesting raw bamboo.
 For bamboo shoots to be edible, it is essential to remove the fibrous exterior.
 Boil bamboo to render it safe to consume.
-The projections are, however, the only part of the bamboo grass that is palatable to humans.
+The projections are the only part of the bamboo grass that is palatable to humans.

 Edible varieties of bamboo include Phyllostachys decora, Phyllostachys Dulcis and Phyllostachys edulis, among others.